This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 RAINBOW FALLS AFTER FLOODING IN HILO

-Here's a video that we took this month of Rainbow Falls in Hilo with heavy water flow due to all theflooding.
+Here's a video that we took this month of Rainbow Falls in Hilo with heavy water flow due to the heavy rain and flooding.
 We were covered with mist from the tremendous amount of water crashing over the rocks.

 COST OF LIVING IN HILO

 I have had some emails from folks asking about cost of living in Hilo.
-Evaluting cost of living is colored by where a person is coming from; we moved from Cupertino/Sunnyvale area of Nothern California, so Hilo is inexpensive from our perspective.
+Evaluating cost of living is colored by where a person is coming from; we moved from Cupertino/Sunnyvale area of Nothern California, so Hilo is inexpensive from our perspective.
 To evaluate Hilo's cost of living with yours, use the McDonald burger comparison.
 Below are prices from the local McDonald's in Hilo today.
-I haven't been to McDonalds in a long while, but I have to say their coffee really is good and a heck of lot cheaper than Starbucks.
+I haven't been to McDonalds in a long while, but I have to say their coffee is good and cheaper than Starbucks.

 Hilo McDs